Jean-François Lyotard: Criticism

 There are three major criticisms of Lyotard's work.
 Each coincides with a school of thought.
 Jacques Derrida and Jean-Luc Nancy have written deconstructions of Lyotard's work (Derrida 1992; Nancy 1985).
 They focus on Lyotard's postmodern work and on The Differend in particular.
 A differend depends upon a distinction drawn between groups that itself depends upon the heterogeneity of language games and genres of discourse.
 Why should these differences be privileged over an endless division and reconstruction of groups?
 In concentrating on specific differences, Lyotard's thought becomes overly dependent on differences; between categories that are given as fixed and well defined.
 From the point of view of deconstruction, Lyotard's philosophy gives too much credit to illegitimate categories and groups.
 Underlying any differend there is a multiplicity of further differences; some of these will involve crossing the first divide, others will question the integrity of the groups that were originally separated.

 Manfred Frank (1988) has put the Frankfurt School criticism best.
-It attacks Lyotard's search for division over consensus on the grounds that it involves a philosophical mistake with serious political and social repercussions.
+He attacks Lyotard's search for division over consensus on the grounds that it involves a philosophical mistake with serious political and social repercussions.
 Lyotard has failed to notice that an underlying condition for consensus is also a condition for the successful communication of his own thought.
-It is a performative contradiction to give an account that appeals to our reason on behalf of a difference that is supposed to elude it.
-So, in putting forward a false argument against a rational consensus, Lyotard plays into the hands of the irrational forces that often give rise to injustice and differ ends.
+It is a performative contradiction to give an account that appeals to reason on behalf of a difference that is supposed to elude it.
+So, in putting forward a false argument against a rational consensus, Lyotard plays into the hands of the irrational forces that often give rise to injustice.
 Worse, he is then only in a position to testify to that injustice, rather than put forward a just and rational resolution.
 In turn, these criticisms have been met with responses arguing that Frank misreads Lyotard's work, for example, failing to recognize the role of the sublime, as well as failing to see that Lyotard wants to go beyond the monopoly of the cognitive, argumentative genre, in order to give other genres a right to exist as well.

 From a Nietzschean and Deleuzian point of view (James Williams 2000), Lyotard's postmodern philosophy took a turn toward a destructive modern nihilism that his early work avoids.
-The different and the sublime are negative terms that introduce a severe pessimism at the core of Lyotard's philosophy.
-Both terms draw lines that cannot be crossed and yet they mark the threshold of that which is most valuable for the philosophy, that which is to be testified to and its proper concern.
-It is not possible repetitively to lend an ear to the sublime without falling into despair due to its fleeting nature.
-Whenever we try to understand or even memorize: the activity of testimony through the sublime, it can only be as something that has now dissipated and that we cannot capture.

 Charles J. Stivale reviewed Lyotard's The Differend (in English translation) in 1990, stating: